LucieBertiere/Rating-toxic-comments/README.md

 Here our prediction gave a score of toxicity higher to the first comment, than the second one, which is not matching what the worker judged.
 Thus this pair receives a 0.
 Inversely if the prediction was matching the worker judgement, the pair would have received a 1.

+Thus it has no importance if the toxicity score is ranging from 0 to 1 or from -1 to 1 or even from -999 to 999.
+The idea is just to be able to compare based on the predicted score two comments.

 Finally, we take the average of all this match with the predictions which gives us the ranking for kaggle.

 ## Cleaning the data